chase-slept/infra-doc/README.md

   Hello! 👋
 </h1>

 This repository is the home for my infrastructure documentation.
-Here I will attempt to detail my homelab infrastructure, particularly the media automation workflow and corresponding scripts.
+Here I will attempt to detail my homelab infrastructure, particularly the network architecture and [media workflow](https://github.com/chase-slept/media-workflow).

 ## Table of Contents